ShayJordan/shay.github.io/_publications/2025-05-22-ksw-technique-tester.md

 The original resource didn’t keep track of which techniques had already been shown, so users could get the same one multiple times while missing others completely.
 To fix this, I added a feature called *tiered repetition control*.
 This ensures that every technique is shown once before any repeats happen, and that no technique appears a third time until all others have been shown twice — and so on.
 I added this feature because I personally wanted more balanced practise.

 * **Visual Improvements**
-I added ✅ and ❌ emojis to show which answers were correct or incorrect in the end-of-session summary.
+I added ✅ and ❌ emojis to show which techniques were correct or incorrect in the end-of-session summary.
 This made things clearer and more accessible, especially for users who might have trouble seeing green and red text colours used in the original version.

 <div style="text-align: center;">
   <a href="/ksw-technique-tester/" class="btn btn--info">Use the resource here</a>